elugens/hello-javascript/docs/additional-questions/binary-data-files/blobs.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A Blob can be easily used as a URL for &#8249;a&#8250;, &#8249;img&#8250; or other tags, to show its contents.
+  <div><strong>Interview Response:</strong> To display its contents, a Blob gets used as a URL for &#8249;a&#8250;, &#8249;img&#8250; or other tags.
 Thanks to type, we can also download/upload Blob objects, and the type naturally becomes Content-Type in network requests.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />